 Con: It Is Easy to Get Hooked

 Let’s face it — tablets are a lot of fun.
-Given the choice between building a tower out of plain blocks and playing a lively and colorful game on your tablet, your toddler might end up begging for your tablet.
+Given the choice between building a tower out of plain blocks and playing a lively and colourful game on your tablet, your toddler might end up begging for your tablet.
 If you give in too often, your young kiddo might get more screen time than is appropriate.
 Keep tabs on how often your child uses your tablet and if it seems like he or she is always asking for it.
 If you think it’s too much, either go cold turkey for a week or two or set a certain amount of time your child can be on a tablet and provide plenty of other options.

 Con: Tablets Interfere With Physical Play